nirbar/PanelSwWixExtension/README.md

   - *ToLowerCase*: Convert property value to lowercase.
   - *CustomPatchRef* Support referencing custom table rows in a patch
   - *Payload* Support extracting files from Binary table temporarilty during MSI execution
+  - *PromptFileDowngrades* Log each file that will be downgraded during the (re)install, and prompt the total downgrade count if larger than 0.
 - Deferred Actions:
   - *RestartLocalResources*: Register processes with the Restart Manager if they reside in the specified folder
   - *XslTransform*: Apply a XSL transform on an installed XML file